 - CHIP Overview Powerpoint from September CHIP Advisory Meeting

-- Engaging Diverse Voices Plenary discussion at the 2016 Collective Impact Convening on What are pitfalls and principles of practice in effectively integrating community voices into collective impact?
+- updated 4/23 Engaging Diverse Voices Plenary discussion at the 2016 Collective Impact Convening on What are pitfalls and principles of practice in effectively integrating community voices into collective impact?
 How can you involve communities who have historically been left out of decision-making processes?
 How should funders, backbone leaders, and other collective impact partners engage stakeholders in sensitive conversations about race, class and culture?
-This session addresses these questions and more in a discussion of when and how to confront power dynamics and authentically engage community voices in collective impact.
+This session addresses these questions and more in a discussion of when and how to confront power dynamics and authentically engage community voices in collective impact. new The Collective Impact Forum has also just released a Community Engagement Toolkit for planning community engagement to be more purposeful, equitable, transparent, and strategic so that community members are true partners for achieving impact.

 - Where Collective Impact Falls Short Tom Wolfe, known as a leading voice on coalition building and community development outlines 10 elements that the current collective impact framework and discussion fails to incorporate.
 Click here to read the article